Wyoming Nutrient Strategy

 Education and Outreach

 After receiving feedback from the Nutrient Work Group, in May 2017, the Boysen Reservoir watershed was selected as the priority for implementing the Wyoming Nutrient Strategy.
 Boysen Reservoir was selected because it is used frequently for immersion recreation activities, has had high cyanobacteria densities that may pose a risk to public health, has experienced fish kills, is a drinking water supply, and is heavily used for other types of recreation such as boating and fishing.
-As a preliminary step in better understanding the sources of nutrients to the reservoir, DEQ will be compiling the existing data available for the reservoir and watershed.
+As a preliminary step in better understanding the sources of nutrients to the reservoir, DEQ has begun compiling the existing data available for the reservoir and watershed.

 To sign up for the Wyoming Nutrient Work Group listserv, please click here.